koyo-nic/grass-course-veroa/slides/01_general_intro_grass/PITCHME.md

 <br><br>
 @snapend

-@snap[west list-content-verbose span-100]
+@snap[south-west list-content-verbose span-100]
 @ol[](false)
-- Projects should manage themselves, striving for consensus and encouraging participation from all contributors - from beginers to advanced developers.
+- Projects should manage themselves, striving for consensus and encouraging participation from all contributors.
 - Contributors are the scarce resource and successful projects court and encourage them.
 - Projects are encouraged to adopt open standards and collaborate with other OSGeo projects.
-- Projects are responsible for reviewing and controlling their code bases to insure the integrity of the open source baselines.
+- Projects are responsible for reviewing and controlling their code bases to assure integrity.
 @olend
 @snapend